sudarshbuxyyes/SER_DL/README.md

     model = SP.create_model()
     # Rest of model training code
     ```
 3. Using just the `load_wav` and `get_framed_log_melspectrogram` functions from `utils.py`, you can write your own dataset funcion, as well as your own model.
 This function returns a `(num_frames, 64, 64, 3)` shaped array that can be fed to a [TimeDistributed](https://www.tensorflow.org/api_docs/python/tf/keras/layers/TimeDistributed) network of your choice.

+4. We experimented on the RAVDESS dataset as well as the EMO-DB dataset with different pre-trained dcnn architectures (AlexNet mentioned in the referenced paper as well as ResNet-18).
+5. The Emo-DB python notebook contains the AlexNet and the ResNet 18 architecture experiments on EMO-DB Dataset.
+The Notebook also contains the appropriate label processing for the emo-db dataset.

 # Model Description
 The model uses a [TimeDistributed](https://www.tensorflow.org/api_docs/python/tf/keras/layers/TimeDistributed) layer to feed all segments of a audio file that have been converted into 3 channel images to a pretrained CNN network (in this case, resnet50_v2, trained on imagenet).
 Following this, we have bi-lstm layers and attention layers.
 Then, there are Fully Connected Layers with dropout and finally, classification with 8 nodes.